Landslides and Erosion

 Reinforcement of Native Roots Against Erosion

-Flooding: On Entoto, every leaf and branch that has fallen to the ground is collected by people, whereas in a natural forest with endemic vegetation, organic material from leaves, wood, roots, etc., is left to be decomposed in the soil.
+Flooding: On Entoto, people collect every fallen leaf and branch, whereas in a natural forest with endemic vegetation, organic material from leaves, wood, roots, etc., is left to decompose in the soil.
 The organic compost from endemic vegetation improves soil structure, leading to higher infiltration rates and greater water storage capacity, and, of course, provides the fragile saplings with a primary foundation for growth.
-The picture on the right simplifies the connection between land and water, which can be seen by the vertical connection in the study of the infiltrating movements of the water in pictures (5 ) and (7).
+The picture series (4) - (7) to the left simplifies the connection between land and water, which can be seen by the vertical connection in the study of the infiltrating movements of the water in pictures (5 ) and (7).
+Technology for Building Strength on Slopes

 Restoring Nature with Concealed Technology